slicingmelon/gobypass403/README.md

 - Payload files version detection.
 Updated the `-update-payloads` CLI command.
 - Important updates on the final output table.
 The results table now includes only a summary of the findings, up to 5 unique results, sorted per url -> bypass module -> status code -> number of bytes in the HTTP response.
 - New CLI options:
   - `-mct, -match-content-type` Filter results by content type(s) substring (example: -mct application/json,text/html)
   - `-min-cl, -min-content-length` Filter results by minimum Content-Length (example: -min-cl 100).
-  -   `max-cl, -max-content-length`  Filter results by maximum Content-Length (example: -max-cl 5000).
+  - `-max-cl, -max-content-length`  Filter results by maximum Content-Length (example: -max-cl 5000).
 - Modular bypass modules.
 Each bypass module has its own .go file.
 - New bypass modules: `nginx_bypasses`, `unicode_path_normalization`, `path_prefix`.
 - All bypass modules generating unicode/reverse unicode normalization payloads now rely on a pre-built charmap available in the payloads directory.